comp426-2022-fall/a99-team-17/docs/planning_notes.md

 3. We discussed potential other features or approaches

 ## Meeting 4: December 8th
-Beforehand: complete project and ensure documentation is up to date
+Beforehand: complete project and ensure documentation is up to date; test the app with a variety of different scenarios to ensure everything works as expected
 Goal: record the demo video